queryluke/masseffect-5e-data/data/class-features/fighting-spirit.md

 ---
-id: fighting_spirit
 name: Fighting Spirit
+class: soldier
+level: 3
+subclass: gladiator
 ---
-Starting at {{ level }} level, your intensity in battle can shield you and help you strike true.
+Starting at 3rd level, your intensity in battle can shield you and help you strike true.
 As a bonus action on your turn, you can give yourself advantage on weapon attack rolls until the end of the current turn.
 When you do so, you also gain 5 temporary hit points.
 The number of temporary hit points increases when you reach certain levels in this class, increasing to 10 at 10th level and 15 at 15th level.